MALPV/MALPV/README.md

 ### Android & iOS developer

-I am a software developer, for four years.
+I am a software developer, for 4 years.

 I started developing different types of systems and web applications, then over time I became interested in the world of mobile development and since then I have not stopped learning.

-I am currently getting into backend development with Golang.
+I am currently starting into backend development with Golang.

 I have been working for a company in Chile for two years as a mobile development engineer.